Current issues and what the World Food Programme is doing

 WFP’s programmes in Uganda aim to assist about 1.2 million people in 2016.
 We are currently focusing on three main areas: refugees; the Karamoja region; and agriculture and market support, which includes reducing post-harvest food losses.

 These programmes are implemented through two operations.
 One is a protracted relief and recovery operation (PRRO 200852), which has three components: refugee response and livelihoods; building resilience in Karamoja; and enhancing the Government’s emergency preparedness.
-The other is a Country Programme, 200894, which addresses underlying causes of hunger through three components: agriculture and market support; strengthened nutrition services; and school feeding in Karamoja.
+The other is a Country Programme which addresses underlying causes of hunger through three components: agriculture and market support; strengthened nutrition services; and school feeding in Karamoja.

-WFP has traditionally focused on humanitarian requirements in Uganda.
-In future, much of the emphasis will be on building the country’s agricultural capacity.
-WFP is committed to making the shift from feeding people to helping people feed themselves.
-All WFP programmes directly respond to Sustainable Development Goal 2 - Zero Hunger - and are aligned with and support the priorities and policies of the Government of Uganda.
+All WFP programmes directly respond to Sustainable Development Goal 2 – Zero Hunger – and are aligned with and support the priorities and policies of the Government of Uganda.

 Support to refugees

 Over 70 percent of refugees in Uganda are supported by WFP.
+This percentage represents the refugees that reside in the transit centres and settlements.

-Under WFP’s protracted relief and recovery operation (PRRO) we provide high energy biscuits immediately on the refugees’ arrival, cooked meals at transit centres, and dry food rations or cash monthly to refugees who reside in settlements.
+Under WFP’s protracted relief and recovery operation (PRRO), we provide high-energy biscuits immediately on the refugees’ arrival, cooked meals at transit centres, and dry food rations or monthly cash to refugees who reside in settlements.

 WFP plans to pilot the use of biometric verification this year for its food and cash distributions in Uganda.